mauricioscastro/rlmdb/README.md

 at hand like jgroups-raft, kafka and bookkeeper I will give bookkeeper a go and put these 3 together to be used in basex-lmdb.

-in this case I will have leveldb bufering single inserts an small sized write batches and also to avoid stale reads while replicating through bookkeeper ledgers. this will be done for basex-lmdb specifically, the idea follows in a simple draft image.
+in this case I will have leveldb bufering single inserts and small sized write batches and also to avoid stale reads while replicating through bookkeeper ledgers. this will be done for basex-lmdb specifically, the idea follows in a simple draft image.